-The District will withhold a \$10,000 one-year maintenance retainer upon final completion and acceptance of the work.
+The District withheld a \$10,000 one-year maintenance retainer upon final completion and acceptance of the work on July 28, 2022.
 The retainer will be released to Kenneth F. Sullivan Co. one year after project acceptance, pending satisfactory performance.